 General Description and Program Goals

-The Master of Arts in Theology degree is a two year graduate theological program covering a range of theological disciplines.
-All students receive thorough grounding in the Scripture, key doctrines, church history, and apologetics.
+The MA in Theology (MAT) degree is a two-year graduate theological program covering a range of theological disciplines.
+All students receive thorough grounding in the Scriptures, key doctrines, church history, ethics, and apologetics.

-This program is designed for men and women who want to pursue an overall theological understanding for advanced study in theology or for general educational purposes, including intergration of the Christian faith into their social or professional commitments
+This program is designed for men and women who want to pursue an overall theological understanding for advanced study in theology or for general educational purposes, including integration of the Christian faith into their social or professional commitments.

 The degree program requires 64 semester credits.
 As many as 32 semester credits of graduate work may be transferred from another institution.

 The goal of the Master of Arts in Theology program is to:

 Upon completing this degree, students will be able to: